 - Rondo Cameron and Larry Neal, A Concise Economic History of the World, 4th ed.
 (Oxford, 2003).
-[Referred to in your schedule of readings as Cameron and Neal] - Robert C. Allen, The British Industrial Revolution in Global Perspective.
+[Referred to below Cameron and Neal - page numbers are for the 5th edition with 4th edition page numbers in parentheses] - Robert C. Allen, The British Industrial Revolution in Global Perspective.
 (Cambridge University Press, 2009).
-[Referred to in your schedule of readings as Allen do not confuse with articles by Allen which will be followed by a title rather than a chapter number] - Several articles and chapters located on D2L or through Norlin Library
+[Referred to below as Allen do not confuse with articles by Allen which will be followed by a title rather than a chapter number] - Several articles and chapters located on D2L or through Norlin Library